-1. Adoption of Audited Accounts:
+1. Adoption of Audited Financial Statements:

-To receive, consider and adopt the Balance Sheet as at 31st March, 2022 along with the Profit and Loss Statement for the year ending on that date, Cash Flow Statement, the Notes and Schedules thereon along with the Auditor's Report and Director's Report thereon.
+To receive, consider and adopt the Audited Financial Statements of the Company including the Balance Sheet, Profit & Loss Statement, Cash Flow Statement, Notes and Schedules along with the Statutory Auditor's Report and the Board's Report for the financial year ended 31st March 2023.